LeParrain21/love/README.md

    <img src="https://repobeats.axiom.co/api/embed/3183aa00d01f8636a5cbc17344c36168eff93aec.svg">
 </p>

 ### About the Tool

 The Fake DDOS Tool is a sophisticated software application designed for ethical hackers and cybersecurity professionals.
 It provides a controlled environment for simulating Distributed Denial of Service (DDOS) attacks, offering valuable insights and practical experience in cybersecurity testing and education.

-## Project Status: Active Development 🌟
+## Project Status: Ongoing Development 🚀

 We are actively developing and refining this project to enhance its features and functionality.
 Your feedback and contributions are invaluable as we continue to improve and expand its capabilities.